FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 # REST API - Internal
 Internal APIs are primarly used by the FTS UI to communicate with the server.
 See also the [REST API DOC](REST_APIDoc.md) for APIs used in integration
+FTS uses **SocketIO** for the comunication, ensure that you understand SOckectIO concepts:
+- Emits: those are event sent to the client
+-

 In the current release (1.9), FTS supports following Internal API :